Dom-iha/dojo/Todo/README.md

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+Get started with React, from the [React documentation](https://reactjs.org/).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn more about Beautiful dnd, check out the [React beautiful dnd](https://github.com/atlassian/react-beautiful-dnd) Repository.